collodi/codepark_games/README.md

 In every `<game_name>_refree.rb`, you should check for all the necessary functions for a game by using `register_function(name, argnum)` function in `Parkutil` module.
 Registering necessary functions should be done before calling `load_players()`, which loads player instances. `Parkutil` will check for the existence of a function `name` taking `argnum` number of arguments when loading player instances.

 ## Sandboxing Users
 Player functions are automatically sandboxed with [shikashi gem](https://github.com/tario/shikashi).
 Basic mathematical functionalities are allowed by default.
 However, if you require players to be able to access a custom class, you can use `register_class(name)` function in `Parkutil` module before calling `load_players()`.
-This will allow players to call any method in that class.
+This will allow players to call any method in that class. `Parkutil::PermissionDenied` will be raised if a player function goes off the limit.

 For example, for the game `Battleship`, players need access to `Battleship::Block` class, and so `register_class(Battleship::Block)` will be called in the `battleship_refree.rb` file before calling `load_players()`.